RACING INFO

 Background

 Zac Purton ended Douglas Whyte’s 13-season dominance with his first Hong Kong jockeys’ championship in 2013/14 (112 wins) and in earning his second title in 2017/18 he halted Joao Moreira’s title streak at three.
 During his first championship season, the Australian ace raced to what was then the fastest 50 in Hong Kong history and became the second rider, after Whyte, to notch 100 wins in a season.
 Purton lost his title when second to Moreira in 2014/15 with 95 wins, a position he filled for the next two terms, including when notching his second century in 2016/17.
 His second championship was a remarkable effort as he chased down Moreira to take the lead for the first time that term on June 10, 2018.
 Five weeks later, at season’s end, he had outpointed Moreira 136-134.
 The Australian ace took a third consecutive championship in 2019/20 with 147 wins and three Group 1’s, his triumph aboard Exultant in the 2020 QEII Cup saw him become the only rider in history to have won every Group 1 race on the Hong Kong calendar.
 Purton’s championship winning streak was stopped at three in 2020/21 but he soon reclaimed the title in 2021/22.
 He took his fifth title after another enthralling battle with Moreira, enjoying huge success with 136 wins, including his third Stewards’ Cup triumph, this time aboard the John Size-trained Waikuku.
 He also sealed a third International Jockeys’ Championship title.
-Purton closed out a highly successful 2022/23 season, completing the campaign with 179 wins and a sixth Hong Kong Champion Jockey crown.
-He also reached 1,600 career wins in Hong Kong as of July, 2023.
-Through the same term he set a new single season earnings record of HK$277,712,060, and posted a personal-best seven wins at a single Hong Kong meeting on 9 October, 2022.
+Purton closed out a highly successful 2023/24 season, completing the campaign with 130 wins and a seventh Hong Kong Champion Jockey crown.
+He also reached 1,700 career wins in Hong Kong in April, 2024.
 Purton started his career in Brisbane and was an apprentice sensation, winning the championship there in 2003.
 He then moved on to Sydney where he was twice second in the championship.
 Purton moved to Hong Kong in September, 2007 and he boasts a famous Royal Ascot win for Hong Kong aboard the Danny Shum-trained Little Bridge in the 2012 King’s Stand Stakes.

 Honours